Meet the Governors

 Andrew Tubb

-About me
+About me:

+Alongside extensive public sector experience in local government, business and commercial knowledge were shaped early in my career through various roles in the private sector, including international banking.
 As Chief Executive of Cirencester Town Council, I have put the skills and knowledge I have to full benefit through effective corporate management, community partnerships and innovative youth projects, such as Ozone and Ideas into Action.
+I am currently involved with various projects, including neighbourhood planning, town centre master planning, waterways and environment and green spaces strategy.

-My experience of being a Governor
+My experience of being a Governor:

 This is my first role as Governor of an education corporation, and I have been a Governor since September 2021.
 I have a broad range of strategic leadership and management skills and experience in other corporate governance roles as Clerk and Company Secretary to a charitable trust, Director Trustee of the Steadings Community Management Trust, and a former Non-Executive Director of SLCC Enterprises Ltd.

-My experience of Cirencester College
+My experience of Cirencester College:

 The success and culture of the College are built upon a foundation of strong senior leadership and corporate governance.
-It is a place in which every young person, whatever their background and wherever they are at now, is valued and can shape their lives for the future.
+It is a place in which every young person, whatever their background and wherever they are at now, is valued and can shape their life for the future.
 Our students also have an intrinsic part to play in the life of the College and wider community.

 Vice Chair of Corporation